TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          array

    Description
+         *(Available since TYPO3 CMS 4.7)*

-         (Since TYPO3 4.7) This can be used to control which fields of the child table are displayed.
+         This can be used to control which fields of the child table are displayed.
 You can override the "showitem", etc. settings of the child table here, by supplying an override for the "types" array of that table.
 For details on how the types array is